Attached garages and carports, pergolas, greenhouses, sunrooms, covered decks and porches.

 - You are using a preserved wood foundation (PWF).

-- Any of your structural details are not covered by the Alberta Building Code.
+- Any of your structural details are not covered by the National Building Code (Alberta Edition).

 For detailed and complete safety code information, please refer to the Alberta Municipal Affairs and Housing Safety at municipalaffairs.gov.ab.ca.